Living with a lung condition: supporting patients and families

-The patient passport was developed in conjunction with the Primary Care Respiratory Society (PCRS) and members of British Lung Foundation Breathe Easy groups.
+The patient passport was developed in conjunction with the Primary Care Respiratory Society (PCRS) and members of Asthma + Lung UK Breathe Easy groups.
 The printed passport was distributed to every GP practice in the UK.

 Plans should be available to patients in different formats, and updated with any new information.
 People should be able to give permission for families and carers to access the information they need, and to update the plans when they want.